cskau/nlpwp/ngrams.md

 To stick to our 'window' analogy, we could say that all bigrams of a sentence can be found by placing a window on its first two words, and by moving this window to the right one word at a time in a stepwise manner.
 We then repeat this procedure, until the window covers the last two words of a sentence.
+In fact, the same holds for unigrams and N-grams with *n* greater than two.
+So, say we we have a body of text represented as a list of words or tokens (whatever you prefer).
+For the sake of legacy, we will stick to a list of words representing the sentence *Colorless green ideas sleep furiously*:

+{% highlight haskell %}
+Prelude> ["Colorless", "green", "ideas", "sleep", "furiously"] ["Colorless","green","ideas","sleep","furiously"]
+{% endhighlight}

+Hey!
+That looks like... indeed, that looks like a list of unigrams!
+Well, that was convenient.
+Unfortunately, things do not remain so simple if we move from unigrams to bigrams or *some-very-large-n*-grams.

+{% highlight haskell %}
+Prelude> take 2 ["Colorless", "green", "ideas", "sleep", "furiously"] ["Colorless","green"]
+Prelude>

+{% endhighlight}
 <a name="ngrams"/>
 ## From bigrams to n-grams
 stub